 Installing the Button Controllers app

-- Open the Button Controllers app in your Hubitat Web Interface.
+- Open the Button Controllers app on your hub.

 - Select Create New Button Controller 3.1

 - Name the Button Controller 3.1 child app and select your button device.

 - You may now choose to allow Button Controller 3.1 to automatically pre-fill selected actions for all available device buttons, or you can choose to manually add button actions for specific buttons.

 - Button Controller 3.1 allows maximum flexibility when adding and removing button actions.
 If you choose to pre-fill button actions, you will still be able to delete button actions you don't want afterward, or add additional button actions as needed.
 You may keep the list of button actions sorted numerically by selecting the option Keep button list sorted.

 - For each button action defined, select the action type you want to perform.
 There are a wide range of action types that can be defined and each action type will have specific options available relating to the action type.